industrial-edge/simotion-trace-connector-getting-started/README.md

 ## Requirements

-For the Version 1.0.0 of the application SIMOTION Trace connector the following requirements are necessary:
+For the SIMOTION Trace connector application the following requirements are necessary:

 * The WebServer of the SIMOTION needs to be activated.
 This also enables automatically the used OPC XML DA protocol.
 * Open port 80 for Webserver and OPC XML DA